Masters Degree in Prosthetics and Orthotics: Program Information

 Employment Outlook and Salary Information

-In 2010, the U.S. Bureau of Labor Statistics (BLS) projected average job growth of 12% for orthotists and prosthetists through 2020.
-According to the BLS, these professionals earned an annual median salary of $62,670 in 2012, with those working in medical equipment and supplies manufacturing earning the top wages.
+The U.S. Bureau of Labor Statistics (BLS) projected faster-than-average job growth of 36% for orthotists and prosthetists from 2012 through 2022.
+According to the BLS, these professionals earned an annual median salary of $64,040 in 2014, with those working in outpatient care centers earning the top wages.

 Certification and Continuing Education